matterandvoid-space/subscriptions/README.md

 2. `subscribe` calls must be invoked with the base data source and optionally one argument which must be a hashmap.
 3. The reagent Reaction that backs a subscription computation function is only cached in a reactive context, and the computation function itself is memoized with a bounded cache, making subscriptions safe to use in any context.

+And one smaller difference:

+This is a ClojureScript library, no attempt is made to support execution in clojure.

 ## Only one map for all queries